Finding My Alonetude

 I have come to think of my body as an archive.
 An archive, in the traditional sense, is a place where records are kept.
 It is where we store documents that matter, evidence of what has happened.
 My body is an archive of what institutions leave unnamed.

 Van der Kolk (2014) established that the body keeps the score.
-What I am learning is that my body has been keeping score for seventeen years.
+What I am learning is that my body has been keeping score for nineteen years.
 It has recorded every contract renewal that came late.
 Every semester, I taught an overload to make ends meet.
 Every meeting where I was treated as disposable.
 Every time I was reminded, subtly or directly, that I occupied the margins.

 These experiences passed through me without resolution, through me.
 They accumulated.
 They settled.
 They became part of how my nervous system operates.